dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 curl http://0.0.0.0:5000/exams
 ```

+The first command on the snippet above transforms the `bootstrap.sh` script into an executable file.
+After that, it runs this script in the backend so you can keep using the same terminal.
+When the Flask application is up and running, you can use the two `curl` commands to interact with it.
+The first one issues `POST` requests to create new exams and the second one lists all exams persisted on the database.

-Also, you can check the result of the `POST` request by browsing to [`http://0.0.0.0:5000/exams`](http://0.0.0.0:5000/exams).
+Besides using `curl`, you can also fetch exams by browsing to [`http://0.0.0.0:5000/exams`](http://0.0.0.0:5000/exams).

-As you have made some good progress, it's better to save everything:
+You have made some good progress.
+So, it's better to save everything:

 ```bash
 git add . && git commit -m "integrating Flask RESTful endpoints and SQLAlchemy"